NishankaDas/ML-DL/README.md

 ### 📁 TensorFlow & PyTorch (PGCMSCC 3.3)

-This section includes hands-on projects and implementations using two of the most widely used deep learning frameworks.
+This section includes hands-on projects and implementations using two of the most widely used deep learning frameworks taought by Mr. Prasenjit Das, PhD .
 This will also contain the basics of python in one IPYNB

 Contents include: